OxHobbs/AzureWvdDSC/README.md

 The script to kick off the bootstrap process is in the root of the repo, `Bootstrap-VMs-FSLogix.ps1`.

-This script can take three optional parameters:
+This script can take four optional parameters:

     ResourceGroupName = [The resource group in which the storage account and session hosts reside] StorageAccountName = [The name of the storage account where the DSC artifacts will be staged]